Floirs/Spellforce-Documentation/README.md

 **IsMonumentInUse( Name=“MonumentName” ):** This conditional checks if a monument (identified by “MonumentName”) is currently in use.

-**PlayerHasGood{}:** This conditional checks if the player has a specified good.
+**PlayerHasGood{}:** This conditional checks if the player has a specified good (resource).
 The properties of the good (such as its type, amount, and side) are defined within the brackets.
 For example:
 ```
 PlayerHasGood
 {
    -– Types of Goods: GoodBoard(wood), GoodStone.
+   Good = GoodStone,

+   -- Amount: Minimum amount of Goods.
+   Amount = 1000,

-   -– Sides: SideLight for Human, Elves and Dwarves and "SideDark" for Dark Elves, Trolls and Orcs.
+   -– Sides: SideLight for Human, Elves and Dwarves or "SideDark" for Dark Elves, Trolls and Orcs.
-   Good = <goodType>,
-   Amount = <amount>,
-   Side = <side>
+   Side = SideLight
 }
 ```